matt-poloni/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+* The Redux **store** is where application state is held within an application.
+It's called the 'single source of truth' because it is a singular location from which any component in the application can reliably retrieve the same state that any other component would be referencing (which helps reduce side effects).

+* **Actions** merely describe events within an application by their type (such as FETCH_DATA_START, FETCH_DATA_SUCCESS, FETCH_DATA_FAILURE) and the data that will need to be changed in the store. **Reducers** then take in the actions dispatched to them and replace the store's current state with an updated state based upon the data delivered from the action it's handling.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+* **Application state** is the immutable store that manages the data needed all across the application.
+Use it for any data that could be needed across components that aren't closely related.

+* **Component state** is the collection of data needed only within each particular instance of a component (e.g. forms that use state to handle changes and deliver its state as payload to an action creator).
+Use it for data that is only needed within one component that can easily hand it down as props where necessary.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+* Redux Thunk is a middleware that allows us to handle asynchronous operations within our application.
+Action creators then become slightly more dynamic than the simple forwarding service they appear to be otherwise.
+They will typically send out one action to signal the start of the async operation, run that operation, and then either dispatch a SUCCESS action with the desired payload or a FAILURE action with the error returned.

 ## Project Set Up

 Follow these steps to set up your project:

-- [ ] `fork & clone` this repository.
+- [x] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [x] `cd` into the forked copy of this repository.
 - [ ] **RUN** `yarn` to retrieve all `server-side` the dependencies.
 - [ ] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
 - [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an empty Array `[]` returned to you.
 This is an array that your **API** will be using to store our Smurf Data.